hi-manshu/Flutter-Apps-Collection/README.md

 ### Show some :heart: and :star: the repo to support the project

-This repository contains links of all the example apps demonstrating features/functionality/integrations in [Flutter](https://flutter.io/) application development.
+This repository contains links of all the example apps demonstrating examples in [Flutter](https://flutter.io/) application development.